someparty/someparty/source/articles/2021-08-22-two-sides-of-your-heart.html.markdown

 ###[SATE](https://stateofsate.bandcamp.com): "Howler"
 ==Watch on [YouTube](https://youtu.be/qYuGuj3Eirk)==

-Hard-hitting Toronto's blues-rocker [SATE](https://stateofsate.bandcamp.com) has a stomping new single out titled "Howler."
+Hard-hitting Toronto blues-rocker [SATE](https://stateofsate.bandcamp.com) has a stomping new single out titled "Howler."
 It's the attitude-driven second preview of the artist's long-in-the-works next full-length, *The Fool*.
 That record, now arriving November 4, follows up 2016's *RedBlack&Blue*.

 In a statement, SATE, the daughter of Canadian soul/jazz pioneer Salome Bey, commented on the song's origin and its message: